Funding for Other Resources (emergency)

 UNICEF’s humanitarian response

-In 2018, UNICEF and partners responded to 285 humanitarian emergencies in 90 countries.
+In 2019, UNICEF and partners responded to 281 humanitarian emergencies in 96 countries by:

-In 2018, we focused on strengthening our response to mass population displacements and protracted crises, and on increasing the coverage and quality of humanitarian assistance.
-Some of the major humanitarian crises that UNICEF responded to that year occurred in:
+In 2019, UNICEF focused on improving the speed of our emergency response.
+Some of the major humanitarian crises we responded to that year occurred in:

-In 2020, UNICEF is appealing for US$4.2 billion in emergency assistance for 59 million children affected by conflict or disaster in 64 countries.
+In 2020, UNICEF is appealing for US$4.2 billion in emergency assistance for 59 million children affected by conflict or disaster in 64 countries, and an additional US$1.6 billion to support our humanitarian response for children impacted by the COVID-19 pandemic.
 Protecting children from threats to their lives, well-being and dignity will require ongoing improvements in programme efficacy, increased humanitarian resources, and continuous innovation in programming and advocacy.

 Results for children

-3Contributions received from the Office for the Coordination of Humanitarian Affairs include $132.1 million related to the Central Emergency Response Fund and $186.2 million related to Country-Based Pooled Funds, including $151.5 million from Saudi Arabia and the United Arab Emirates.
+2Contributions received from the Office for the Coordination of Humanitarian Affairs include $142.1 million related to the Central Emergency Response Fund and $128.6 million related to other sources, including $104.4 million of pass-through contribution from Saudi Arabia and the United Arab Emirates.